nijinjose/nijinjose/README.md

 - 🔭 I’m currently involved in Applied ML and MLOps.

-- 🌱 I’m currently learning  bring Intelligence and perception to solutions and systems.
+- 🌱 I’m currently learning to bring Intelligence and perception to solutions and systems.

 - 👯 👯 I’m looking to collaborate on machine learning and intelligent systems.